Gleejr/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This comprehensive tutorial provides an in-depth exploration of the prerequisites and step-by-step installation process for osTicket, an open-source help desk ticketing system.
+Before delving into the installation procedure, it thoroughly discusses the necessary prerequisites, ensuring a clear understanding of the underlying requirements for a successful setup.
+The tutorial then proceeds to guide users through each stage of the installation, offering detailed insights into the configuration options and key settings involved in deploying osTicket effectively.
+By elaborating on the installation process, this tutorial aims to equip users with a comprehensive understanding of how to seamlessly integrate and utilize osTicket for efficient help desk management.<br />

 <h2>Video Demonstration</h2>